techmo-pl/sarmata-client/python/README.md

-Techmo Sarmata ASR - python client.
+Techmo Grammar ASR - python client.

 Stream audio from wave or microphone to the ASR engine and prints all reponses:
  - status,